The Banking Regulation Review: France

-In addition to an 8 per cent ratio, the banks must comply with three additional capital buffers (a capital conservation buffer equal to 2.5 per cent of CET1, a countercyclical capital buffer, which is equal to 0.5 per cent as of 2 April 2020, and the systemic buffer).
+In addition to an 8 per cent ratio, the banks must comply with three additional capital buffers (a capital conservation buffer equal to 2.5 per cent of CET1, a countercyclical capital buffer, which is equal to zero per cent, and the systemic buffer).
 In addition, local banking regulators can apply an additional buffer for other systemically important institutions, as well as institutions important to the EU.

 Finally, each Member State may introduce a systemic risk buffer for the financial sector.
 Since 2015, this buffer has been capped at 5 per cent, but in France it is currently at zero per cent due to the lack of a decision by the French stability board, the HCSF.